actions/action-versions/README.md

 # GitHub First Party Actions Cache

-This repository builds the layout for first party actions cache.
+This repository contains the code and scripts responsible for caching actions locally on a GitHub [Actions Runner](https://github.com/actions/runner).

 A configuration file exists for each repository (see `config/actions/`).
 The refs are pinned to specific commit SHAs.

+### Contributing
+See the [contribution guide](../github/CONTRIBUTING.MD).
+Currently we are not taking requests for non first actions to be added at this time.

 ## Build